Epsilon-regularity for the Brakke flow with boundary: Introduction

 \subsection{Acknowledgements}

 The author is extremely grateful to Guido De Philippis for his crucial help in writing this paper and to Luigi De Masi for countless discussions and comments.
-This material is based upon work partially supported by INDAM-GNAMPA.
+This material is based upon work partially supported by the European Research Council (ERC), under the European Union’s Horizon 2020 research and innovation program, through the project ERC VAREG - Variational approach to the regularity of the free boundaries (grant agreement No. 853404) and by INDAM-GNAMPA.
+This work was completed when the author was a PhD student at SISSA, Trieste.